ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-amhill312/writing/proposals/show_proposal_one.md

 ## 🎉 Show Description

-In this episode we delve into the world of economics and why it's a compelling field of study for anyone looking to understand the intricacies of decision-making, resource allocation, and the functioning of markets.
-Our guest expert will shed a light on the importance of economics inshaping policies, influencing businesses, and guiding individual choices.
+In this episode, we delve into the world of economics and why it's a compelling field of study for anyone looking to understand the intricacies of decision-making, resource allocation, and the functioning of markets.
+Our guest expert will shed light on the importance of economics in shaping policies, influencing businesses, and guiding individual choices.
 We'll explore the myriad of career opportunities available to economics graduates, ranging from finance and consulting to public policy and data analysis.
 Moreover, we'll discuss how studying economics equips students with critical thinking skills, analytical prowess, and a deep understanding of human behavior, making them valuable assets in any professional setting.

 ## 📢 Call to Action